Compassionate Charlotte Nursing Home Neglect and Abuse Attorneys, NC

-When we choose a nursing home for a family member, we’re looking for a place where our loved one can feel safe and get the care they need.
+When we choose a nursing home for a family member, we’re looking for a place where our loved ones can feel safe and get the care they need.
 Nursing home residents are often there because they need skilled nursing care – and a chance to live with the knowledge that they have qualified help for their medical needs and assistance with the tasks of daily living.
-When neglect or abuse takes the place of proper care, though, the resident’s rights and dignity are damaged as deeply as their physical and mental health.
+When neglect or abuse takes the place of proper care, though, the residents’ rights and dignity are damaged as deeply as their physical and mental health.

-Signs of Nursing Home Abuse
+What are the Signs of Nursing Home Abuse?

 Although long-term care facilities are highly regulated, many are understaffed and poorly managed.
 Nurses and other staff members may be stretched too thin, and even the most caring and attentive staff members may not be the first to spot signs that a resident is being harmed.
-Inadequate management and unqualified, neglectful or abusive staff members may be the cause of the problem.
+Inadequate management and unqualified, neglectful, or abusive staff members may be the cause of the problem.

 Family members and friends can help by staying alert to potential signs of problems, including: